Image attribution: Still from Walt Disney's 1963 film The Sword in the Stone.

 The continental influence

-The same upbringing in Budapest presumably accounts for why Grove’s management approach also appears to owe something to the Continental Rationalists instead of just the stark empiricism that underpinned thinking in the Anglo-sphere.
+His upbringing in Budapest presumably also accounts for why Grove’s management approach appears to owe something to the Continental Rationalists instead of just the stark empiricism that underpinned thinking in the Anglo-sphere.

 For example, according to Grove, market disruption was not only inevitable but desirable.
 “Every business has the seeds of its own destruction,” said Grove, because “the more successful you are, the more people want a chunk of your business, and then another chunk, and then another, until there is nothing left.”
-Which, according to Grove, was an opportunity to adapt and find an even higher level of success.
+But contrary to how most people would perceive such an outcome, according to Grove, this was not a bad thing.
+Rather, it should be seen as an opportunity to adapt and find an even higher level of success.

-No wonder Professors Chou, Cheng, and Hwang, of the National Taiwan University singled out Grove along with Steve Jobs in the paper, Dialectic Leadership in a Contradictory World, as two leaders who exhibit a “dialectical worldview that resonates with the Hegelian Dialectic under certain conditions.”
+No wonder Professors Chou, Cheng, and Hwang, of the National Taiwan University, feature Grove, along with former Apple CEO Steve Jobs, in the paper Dialectic Leadership in a Contradictory World.
+These were two leaders, the professors confirm, who exhibited a “dialectical worldview that resonates with the Hegelian Dialectic under certain conditions.”

-As a result, it is not immediately apparent to the uninitiated that Grove’s management theory incorporated a page from idealist philosophy – which is an inclusion that makes Grove’s approach all the more intriguing given it did not constitute a work of theoretical speculation.
-After all, unlike the theories of most management gurus, Grove’s approach was forged by the real-world experience of running a corporation.
+It was an act of friendly fire that ensures to this day it's not immediately apparent to the uninitiated that underpinning chapter after chapter of Groves’ thoroughly grounded and practical advice is a page from idealist philosophy - an inclusion that makes Grove’s approach all the more intriguing since it was not a product of theoretical speculation.
+After all, unlike the theories of most management gurus, Grove’s approach was forged by the real-world experience of running a large corporation.

-It was an approach that was also subjected to the most severe of stress tests that began during the 1980s, and ironically it was a test brought about by the most fervent advocates of Deming‘s approach – none other than the Japanese memory chip makers.
+It's also an approach that was subjected to the most severe of stress tests that began during the 1980s, and ironically it was a test brought about by the most fervent advocates of Deming‘s approach – none other than the Japanese memory chip makers.
 As such, this was a test that was perfectly calibrated to pit Grove’s balance of empiricism and crypto-continental rationalism against the pseudo-physics and uncompromising empiricism of Deming.

 Entering The Valley Of Death